 First, it’s a good idea to decide on an area of speciality.
 Cleaning graffiti, office cleaning, window cleaning and even cleaning police crime scenes are possibilities.
 By doing specialist training you can offer a bespoke service and premium rates, for instance upholstery cleaning and maintenance.

 Offer an international accreditation on all of their courses, which covers a range of techniques for cleaning in different environments.
 Courses also include essential Health and Safety procedures.

-Prochem offer a variety of courses covering upholstery, carpet and hard-floor cleaning techniques that run for one day and are approximately £99+VAT
+There are a variety of courses that cover upholstery, carpet and hard-floor cleaning techniques.
+These courses typically run for one day and are approximately £120 + VAT.

 As an idea of further costs for equipment you can expect to pay for the following: